teo3300/daisy-setup/habenaria/README.md

 No specific procedure on the initial setup, just remember to install some packages during setup as it becomes harder to install them later: e.g: `networkmanager`

+## Configuration and environment

+All commands are configured by setting environment variables in `~/.env`, when a command fails requiring a variable or warns you about a missing variable definition, try checking the content of this file

+## Task shceduling

+Despite systemd timer existing, I find much easier to work with crontab, all tasks that need to be scheduled will be run using crontab, install a crontab manager (e.g.: `cronie`) if your distro does not provide one, edit the crontab config at `~/crontab` and load it

+> Load the crontab config

+> ```sh
+> crontab ~/crontab
+> ```

+Some managers require you to manually enable the daemon (???: the wiki says so for cronie but it was working out of the box after the config load)

+> Manually start the daemon

+> ``sh
+> systemctl enable --now <crontabmanager>.service # e.g.: cronie.service
+> ```

 ## Networking

 ### Static IP